-First of all, (PCV) System is the short form or common name for the Positive Crankcase Ventilation System.
+First of all, (PCV) System is the short form or common name, for the Positive Crankcase Ventilation (PCV) System.

-The Positive Crankcase Ventilation (PCV) system is basically a one way passage for blow-by gases to escape in a controlled manner.
+So, the Positive Crankcase Ventilation (PCV) system, is basically a one way passage.
+And, is used for, blow-by gases to escape, in a controlled manner.

-So, The (PCV) system removes harmful vapors from the engine and prevents them from being expelled into the atmosphere.
+Above all, the (PCV) system, removes harmful vapors from the engine and prevents them from being, expelled into the atmosphere.

-The Positive Crankcase Ventilation system uses manifold vacuum to draw vapors from the crankcase into the intake manifold.
+Firstly, the Positive Crankcase Ventilation (PCV) system, uses manifold vacuum, to draw vapors from the crankcase, into the intake manifold.

-Vapor is then carried with the fuel/air mixture into the combustion chambers where it is burned.
-The flow or circulation within the system is controlled by the positive crankcase ventilation valve.
-The (PCV) valve is effective as both a crankcase ventilation system and as a pollution control device.
-(PCV) systems have been standard equipment on all new cars since the early sixties.
+Then, the vapors are carried, with the fuel/air mixture into the combustion chambers, where they are burned.
+Consequently, the (PCV) valve controls, the flow and circulation in the system.
+As a result, the (PCV) valve, is effective as both, a crankcase ventilation system and as a, pollution control device.
+Subsequently, (PCV) systems have been standard equipment, on all new cars since the early sixties.

-So, The Positive Crankcase Ventilation (PCV) System Can Be Either Open Or Closed
+The Positive Crankcase Ventilation (PCV) System, Can Be Either Open Or Closed

-The two systems are quite similar.
-However, the closed system in use since 1968 is more effective at air pollution control.
+So, the two systems are quite similar.
+However, the closed system in use since 1968, is more effective at air pollution control.
 Fresh air enters the system.
 Excessive vapor exits the system.
-The big difference in both systems is the way they do it.
+The big difference in both systems is, the way they do it.

 Open (PCV) Systems

-The open system draws fresh air though a vented oil filler cap.
-This presents no problem as long as the vapor volume is minimal.
-However, when the crankcase vapor becomes excessive it is forced back through the vented oil cap and into the atmosphere.
-As a result, The open (PCV) system, is not completely effective as a pollution control device.
+The open system, draws fresh air, though a vented oil filler cap.
+This presents no problem, as long as the vapor volume, is minimal.
+But, what if, the vapor becomes excessive.
+Then, they are forced back, through the vented oil cap and into the atmosphere.
+As a result, the open (PCV) system, is not completely effective, as a pollution control device.

-The closed Positive Crankcase Ventilation system draws fresh air from the air filter housing.
-There is no vent in the oil filler cap.
-Consequently, excess vapor will be carried back to the air filter housing and from there into the intake manifold.
+The closed Positive Crankcase Ventilation (PCV) system, draws fresh air, from the air filter housing.
+So, there is no vent in the oil filler cap.
 The closed system prevents vapor, whether normal or excessive, from reaching the open atmosphere.
-The closed system is very effective as an air pollution control device.
+The closed system is, very effective as an air pollution control device.

 The Positive Crankcase Ventilation (PCV) Valve

-Commonly referred to as the (PCV) system the flow control valve is the most important part.
-The purpose of the (PCV) valve is to meter the flow of vapor from the crankcase to the intake manifold.
-This is necessary in order to provide proper ventilation for the crankcase, while not upsetting the fuel/air mixture for combustion.
+Commonly referred to as the (PCV) valve, the flow control valve, is the most important part.
+The purpose of the (PCV) valve, is to meter the flow of vapor, from the crankcase to the intake manifold.
+This is necessary, in order to provide proper ventilation for the crankcase, while not upsetting the fuel/air mixture for combustion.

 How The Valve Operates

-Blow-by gases and vapor should be removed at about the same rate they enter the crankcase.
-Blow-by is minimal at idle and increases during high speed operation.
-Consequently, The Positive Crankcase Ventilation valve must control the flow of vapor accordingly.
-The (PCV) valve compensates for the engine ventilation needs.
-As a result, Changing at varying engine speeds.
+Blow-by gases and vapor should be removed, at about the same rate they enter.
+Blow-by is minimal at idle and increases, during high speed operation.
+As a result, the Positive Crankcase Ventilation (PCV) valve, must control the flow of vapor accordingly.
+The (PCV) valve, compensates for the engine ventilation needs.
+Consequently, changing at varying engine speeds.
 Manifold vacuum controls the (PCV) valve.
-And, The vacuum increases or decreases as engine speeds change.
+And, the vacuum increases or decreases, as engine speeds change.

-Higher engine speeds lower the amount of vacuum.
-The plunger is only drawn to a point about midway in the housing.
-This allows a maximum flow of vapor.
+Higher engine speeds, lower the amount of vacuum.
+Then, the plunger is only moved, midway in the housing.
+This allows for a maximum flow of vapor.
 Since the engine needs more fuel/air mixture at high speeds, the introduction of more vapor does not affect performance.

 Engine Backfire Protection

-In the event of a backfire, pressure from the intake manifold forces the plunger to the closed or engine-off position.
-This prevents the backfire flame from reaching the crankcase and exploding the combustible vapor.
+But, what if you have a backfire?
+Then, pressure from the intake manifold, forces the plunger to the closed or engine-off position.
+Finally, this prevents the backfire flame, from reaching the crankcase and exploding, the combustible vapor.

 Failure From Neglect

-A neglected (PCV) system will soon fail to function and the result can be expensive as well as troublesome.
-So, The crankcase needs to be adequately ventilated.
-If not, The engine oil will quickly become contaminated.
-As a result, Heavy sludge accumulations will begin to form.
+A neglected Positive Crankcase Ventilation (PCV) system, will soon fail to function.
+That’s why, the crankcase needs to be, adequately ventilated.
+If not, the engine oil will quickly, become contaminated.
+As a result, heavy sludge accumulations will begin to form.
 Internal parts, not protected by the engine oil, will begin to rust and/or corrode.

-This will happen due to the water and acids that will become trapped within the crankcase.
-If the (PCV) system is not functioning properly, the flow of crankcase vapors will not be properly metered.
-This, in turn, will upset the fuel/air mixture for combustion and cause rough idling or even stalling of the engine.
+This will happen, due to the water and acids, that will become, trapped within the crankcase.
+So, if the (PCV) system is not functioning properly.
+This, in turn, will upset the fuel/air mixture and cause, rough idling or even stalling of the engine.
 Furthermore, intake and exhaust valves, in addition to spark plugs, may well be damaged and rendered useless.

 Better To Replace Than Clean

-So, Cleaning a (PCV) valve may only be a short term fix.
-Cleaning a (PCV) valve will result in a clean (PCV) valve; not a new (PCV) valve.
-There are contaminants that will remain in the PCV valve that can never be flushed out.
-Also, The (PCV) valve has internal parts that develop wear and tear that a simple cleaning will not fix.
-The recommended replacement intervals are a maximum of 12 months or 10,000 miles (16,000 km).
-Since vehicles and operating conditions vary, the (PCV) valve may have to be serviced more frequently.
+So, cleaning a Positive Crankcase Ventilation (PCV) valve, may only be a short term fix.
+Because, cleaning a (PCV) valve, will result in a clean (PCV) valve, not a new (PCV) valve.
+As a result, there are contaminants that will remain in the PCV valve, that can never be flushed out.
+Also, the (PCV) valve has internal parts that develop wear and tear, that a simple cleaning will not fix.
+That’s why, the recommended replacement intervals, are a maximum of 12 months or 10,000 miles (16,000 km).

-Finally, Proper servicing of the Positive Crankcase Ventilation (PCV) system will help reduce overall vehicle emissions.
-So, This part may be small and not cost much, But plays a huge role in a healthy running engine.
+Finally, proper maintenance of the Positive Crankcase Ventilation (PCV) system, will help reduce overall vehicle emissions.
+So, this part may be small and not cost much.
+But plays a huge role, in a healthy running engine.